SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.1.9 - Song macros

 Macros are a way to quickly switch playing clips without needing to go into song view.
-From session view, open the `SONG MENU` and enter the `CONFIGURE MACROS` menu to edit macros.
+From song view, open the `SONG MENU` and enter the `CONFIGURE MACROS` menu to edit macros.

 There are 8 macro slots shown in the left sidebar.